mliermann/birthdaybot/README.md

 * Write configuration scripts for building and no-downtime production deployment of this application, keeping in mind aspects that an SRE would have to consider.
 ---

+# To Do MSL:

+* GCloud Run YAML definition
+* GCloud SQL setup doc
+* test GCloud deploy
+* container build instructions to GCR
+* architecture diagram
+* also mention differences if deploying to GKE
+* swap in gUnicorn instead of Flask?